 The small, gnome-like creature lifts its hat out of the pool of blood.
 Out of curiosity, you take a step closer to the creature.
 In a flash the creature jumps towards you, quickly carving you with its sickle.
 It was no ordinary gnome, it was a redcap!

 We’re sticking with another low CR creature for this edition of D&D Monster Monday.
 However, the redcap isn’t your run-of-the-mill low CR creature.
-They’re a niche creature due to their unique and elaborate lore.
+They’re niche creatures due to their unique and elaborate lore.

 Put it this way, stumbling upon a redcap isn’t going to be an accident.
 Redcaps are solitary creatures that are literally birthed from carnage and bloodshed.
 They require the blood of others to survive and will charge into battle alone to cause it.